 In summary, there is not a particular diet best for busy lifestyles, but you can’t go wrong if you go along these lines.

 Some more minor things to consider:

-A Healthy Breakfast
+– A Healthy Breakfast

-Breakfast is often regarded as the most important meal of the day which enables us to have enough energy levels while managing our blood sugar efficiently.
-Avoid a breakfast meal with a high level of sugar and carbohydrates.
-Consider one that’s very high in nutritional value such as:
+Breakfast is often regarded as the most important meal of the day, enabling us to have enough energy levels while managing our blood sugar efficiently.
+Eating breakfast has a lot of health benefits.

 - Oatmeal, vegetables, fruits, cereals…

-- Foods high in fiber, i.e. whole grains
+- Foods high in fiber, i.e., whole grains

 - Protein: eggs, lean meats, yogurt…